 A graduate of McMaster University and the University of Toronto, Krista Rhodes is an in-demand collaborative pianist renowned for her versatility, precision, and sensitivity.
 She works with many professional singers and instrumentalists, voice studios, choral groups, music festivals, opera companies, and theatre groups as well as being an active solo performer.
 She is on the composing staff for HARPO television productions and has had her music heard on the Oprah Winfrey Show.

 Krista is a respected music educator, vocal music program director, and adjudicator.
 In addition to her years teaching in the Hamilton-Wentworth school board, she actively collaborates with McMaster University and Redeemer University College, and operates Krista Rhodes Studios, teaching piano and theory.
-She is happily enjoying her 6th season as accompanist of the Bach Elgar Choir and has also worked with the Canadian Orpheus Male Choir and the world-renowned Hamilton Children’s Choir.
+She has also worked with the Canadian Orpheus Male Choir and the world-renowned Hamilton Children’s Choir.
 Krista currently resides with her children, Charlotte and Adrian, and husband, Glen, in Stoney Creek, Ontario.

 Kathryn Newell – Board Chair